Trusted Divorce Representation for LGBTQ+ Couples

-Members of the LGBT community in Florida won the right to marry on January 6, 2015 after a 2008 ban on same-sex marriage was lifted and ruled unconstitutional.
+Members of the LGBTQ+community in Florida won the right to marry on January 6, 2015 after a 2008 ban on same-sex marriage was lifted and ruled unconstitutional.
 The landmark ruling resulted in same-sex couples being afforded the same rights, benefits, and protections as married heterosexual couples.

-Serving the Needs of LGBT Families in Tampa and Hillsborough County
+Serving the Needs of LGBTQ+Families in Tampa, Hillsborough, Pasco, and Pinellas Counties.

 If you identify as gay, lesbian, bi-sexual, or transgender, and are considering dissolving your marriage, you’ve come to the right place.
-Lasley Family Law proudly represents LGBT individuals with all aspects of their divorce in Tampa and throughout Hillsborough County.
+Lasley Family Law proudly represents LGBTQ+ individuals with all aspects of their divorce in Tampa and throughout Hillsborough, Pasco, and Pinellas Counties.

 Providing Thoughtful Advice and Tenacious Advocacy During the Divorce Process